Has the Cost of Lumber Gone Down?

 Homeowners who’ve been waiting for the right time to renovate may be reconsidering their projects based on what they’re reading about increased costs and delays.

-While experts can’t predict the exact week, month or quarter prices will go down, it’s safe to say that delays and increased costs are here to stay for the immediate foreseeable future.
+While we can’t predict the exact week, month or quarter prices will go down for consumers, it’s safe to say that materials delays and pricing changes will continue for the immediate foreseeable future.

 Should You Renovate in 2021?

 That brings us to the big question: should you renovate in 2021?
 Many homeowners are grappling with this question as delaying a project could mean lower costs next year.